axel-op/agnostic-serverless-functions-java/README.md

 - [Azure Functions](./azure-adapter)
 - [Google Cloud Functions](./gcloud-adapter)

+If you're using GitHub Actions, use [`agnostic-serverless-functions-java-package-action`](https://github.com/axel-op/agnostic-serverless-functions-java-package-action) to package your function.

 ## Advantages

 - Scalability: the deployment of the same code on different providers can be completely automated.